erickbytes/divbull/divbull.com/content/blog/Buy-The-AI-Bottlenecks.md

 The second idea that came from Copilot was to "buy the grid".
 To deliver AI, you need to deliver the power it will consume.
 The power grid will become or already is, an AI bottleneck.
 To get exposure to the companies in position to own this bottleneck, I chose to buy XLU, the utilities sector.
 Utilities will be a winner if the "grid bottleneck" thesis plays out.

-I started to "buy the bottlenecks" at the beginning of this year by making EWY a core position.
-So far it has rewarded me with great returns.
 I've decided to continue "buying the AI bottlenecks".
 I believe this is a good medium to long term strategy, especially if the AI buildout keeps on its hectic growth trajectory.
 It will probably pay to own the chipmakers, the hyperscalers delivering the AI via cloud computing, the application layer to deliver AI to real people and then the power grid to provide the necessary energy.
 Why shouldn't we own the whole supply chain?
 Own the AI bottlenecks and prosper.